ccipd/MRQy/README.md

 python QC.py -o E:\Python_Codes\Github\UserInterface\Data\Output "E:\Data\Rectal\RectalCancer_Multisite\UH"

 ```
-There is no need to make a subfolder in the Data directory, just specify its name in the command line like above code line.
+There is no need to make a subfolder in the Data directory, just specify its name in the command like above code line.